 It was only in the mid-1980s that the efforts of the Nissenbaum Family Foundation led to erection of a surrounding fence and a monumental bas-relief decorated entry gate.
 Unfortunately, part of the burial ground with burials was not included within the new cemetery perimeter.

-The ownership rights to the cemetery were restored to the Jewish Religious Community of Warsaw in 2012.
+The ownership rights to the cemetery were restored to the Jewish Community of Warsaw in 2012.
 The Community has rebuilt the fence and completed construction of an exhibition pavilion.
 Exhibition “Beit Almin-Eternal Home” presents the history of the Bródno district Jewish necropolis and Jewish funeral tradtion is open since February 2018.

 Address: 15 św.
 Wincentego Street, 03-505 Warsaw

 T: (+48) 22 678 74 53, (+48) 505 796 886